Kofi Amankwa-Manu

-Kofi Amankwa-Manu is a Ghanaian politician who is a member of the New Patriotic Party (NPP).
+Kofi Amankwa-Manu (born 11 April 1969) is a Ghanaian politician who is a member of the New Patriotic Party (NPP).
 He is the member of parliament for the Atwima-Kwanwoma Constituency in the Ashanti Region of Ghana.

 Early life and education

 Amankwa-Manu was born on 11 April 1969 and hails from Atwima Foase in the Ashanti region of Ghana.
-He had his Ordinary Level in 1989 and his Advanced level in 1991.
+He gained his Ordinary-level qualifications in 1989 and his Advanced levels in 1991.
 He further had his BSci in Banking and Finance in 2012 and his LLB in 2015.

 Career

-Amankwa-Manu served in the office of the president as the Head of Impact Assessment Unit during the first term of President Nana Akufo-Addo as president of Ghana.
+Amankwa-Manu served in the office of the president as the Head of Impact Assessment Unit during the first term of President Nana Akufo-Addo.
 He was the research assistant Fonaa Institute.
 He was also the CEO of the Waltons Limited.

 Politics

-Ahead of the 2020 elections, Amankwa-Manu entered the race for the parliamentary candidate in the NPP primaries in the Atwima-Kwanwoma Constituency.
-In June 2020 he won the primaries for the Atwima-Kwanwoma Constituency after defeating incumbent member of parliament Kojo Appiah Kubi who had served as member of parliament for three terms and been in parliament since January 2009.
-He won by securing 415 votes whilst the incumbent had 69 votes.
+Ahead of the 2020 Ghanaian general election, Amankwa-Manu entered the race for the parliamentary candidate in the NPP primaries in the Atwima-Kwanwoma Constituency.
+In June 2020, he won the primaries for the Atwima-Kwanwoma constituency after defeating incumbent member of parliament (MP) Kojo Appiah-Kubi, who had served as MP for three terms and had been in parliament since January 2009.
+He won by securing 415 votes, while the incumbent had 69 votes.

 Amankwa-Manu was elected member of parliament for Atwima-Kwanwoma in the 2020 December parliamentary elections.
 He was declared winner in the parliamentary elections after obtaining 78,209 votes representing 83.78% against his closest contender the National Democratic Congress' candidate Grace Agyemang Asamoah of who had 14,730 votes representing 15.78%.